 Fortified Churches in Transylvania

-There are dozens, maybe hundreds of fortified churches in Transylvania and many can be reached in a day trip from Brasov.
-The church above, at Cincsor (Cincșor) is a favourite of ours for its fairy-tale feel, along with the one below at Beirtan.
 Both of these places had matrimonial prisons, cells where husbands and wives would be locked up for weeks on end while they settled their differences and fixed their marriages.

 This part of the world is sometimes known as the Saxon trail and Saxon churches are a-plenty.

-If you’d like to see the biggest fortified church in Romania ( and you should) see Prejmer, below.
+If you’d like to see the biggest fortified church in Romania (and you should) see Prejmer, below.

 The Brasov Bear Sanctuary

 in nearby and well worth a look, we have a full post on the Bear Sanctuary, near Brasov in Transylvania here.
+You can also book tours from Brasov to find wild brown bears nearby.

 Dino World Rasnov